OpenMDAO/OpenMDAO/openmdao/docs/features/experimental/simul_coloring_fd_cs.rst

 Generally, no arg will be passed to :code:`use_fixed_coloring`, and OpenMDAO will automatically determine the location and name of the appropriate coloring file, but it is possible to pass the name of a coloring file into :code:`use_fixed_coloring`, and in that case the given coloring file will be used.
+Note that if a coloring filename is passed into :code:`use_fixed_coloring`, it is assumed that the coloring in that file should *never* be regenerated, even if the user calls :code:`openmdao total_coloring` or :code:`openmdao partial_coloring` from the command line.